-2. The proposal, fails to demonstrate that that sufficient manoeuvring and access arrangements for service delivery vehicles and car parking would be maintained for adjoining commercial premises which would result in driver confusion and unexpected vehicle movements for other highway users and deliveries and parking taking place from the road.
-The development is therefore considered to be detrimental to highway and pedestrian safety and prejudicial to the free flow of traffic on the adjoining highway, including access by service delivery vehicles the adjacent buildings at 53 - 61 High Street Ruislip.

-3. The proposed development by reason of its layout and design, including a large basement that covers mostly the entire site, fails to demonstrate how it would prevent an increased flood risk.

-4. The proposed development by reason of its layout and design fails to provide sufficient outlook and privacy for occupants of existing and the proposed building resulting in a development that is detrimental to the amenity of existing and future occupiers of the site and adjacent buildings.
+- 2. The proposal fails to demonstrate that sufficient manoeuvring and access arrangements for service delivery vehicles and car parking would be maintained for adjoining commercial premises which would result in driver confusion and unexpected vehicle movements for other highway users and deliveries and parking taking place from the road.
+The development is therefore considered to be detrimental to highway and pedestrian safety and prejudicial to the free flow of traffic on the adjoining highway, including access by service delivery vehicles the adjacent buildings at 53 61 High Street Ruislip. - 3.
+The proposed development by reason of its layout and design, including a large basement that covers mostly the entire site, fails to demonstrate how it would prevent an increased flood risk. - 4.
+The proposed development by reason of its layout and design fails to provide sufficient outlook and privacy for occupants of existing and the proposed building resulting in a development that is detrimental to the amenity of existing and future occupiers of the site and adjacent buildings.

-The most recent application was submitted in March 2021: LPA Reference: 4918/APP/2021/1103 and was subsequently appealed, leading to a refusal.
+In March 2021 a 4th application was submitted: LPA Reference: 4918/APP/2021/1103 and was subsequently appealed, leading to a refusal.
 Erection of a part 3 storey, part 4 storey building to provide 1 x 1-bed, 3 x 2-bed and 5 x 3-bed self-contained flats with associated parking, amenity space, refuse and cycle storage following demolition of existing petrol filling station/car wash.

-The refusal reasons were as followed :
+The reasons for the refusal were as followed:

-- The proposed development by reason of its size, scale, bulk and design would be an inappropriate development of the site that would be detrimental to the character, appearance and visual amenities of the street scene and would fail to either preserve or enhance the character or appearance of the surrounding Ruislip Village Conservation Area and the adjacent Area of Special Local Character.
+- 1. The proposed development by reason of its size, scale, bulk and design would be an inappropriate development of the site that would be detrimental to the character, appearance and visual amenities of the street scene and would fail to either preserve or enhance the character or appearance of the surrounding Ruislip Village Conservation Area and the adjacent Area of Special Local Character.
 The proposal is therefore contrary to Policies BE1 and HE1 of the Hillingdon Local Plan: Part One Strategic Policies (November 2012), Policies DMHB 1, DMHB 4, DMHB 5, DMHB 11 and DMHB 12 of the Hillingdon Local Plan Part Two Development Management Policies (January 2020), Policy HC1 of the London Plan (2021) and the National Planning Policy Framework (2019). - 2.
-The proposal, fails to demonstrate that that sufficient manoeuvring and access arrangements for service delivery vehicles and car parking would be maintained for adjoining premises which would result in driver confusion and unexpected vehicle movements for other highway users and deliveries and parking taking place from the road.
-The development is therefore considered to be detrimental to highway and pedestrian safety and prejudicial to the free flow of traffic on the adjoining highway, including access by service delivery vehicles to the adjacent buildings at 53 61 High Street Ruislip, contrary to Policy DMT 1 of the Local Plan: Part 2 Development Management Policies (2020) and Policy T4 of the London Plan (2021).

-3. The proposed development by reason of its siting, layout and design would result in the provision of a habitable rooms on the ground floor with very limited levels of natural lighting, outlook and privacy that would result in a substandard form of living accommodation and reliance upon artificial means of lighting which would fail to satisfy sustainability and energy efficiency objectives and would be to the detriment of the amenity of future occupiers, contrary to Policies DMHB 11 of the Hillingdon Local Plan: Part Two - Development Management Policies (2020) and Policies D6 and SI2 of the London Plan (2021).
+The proposed development by reason of its siting, layout and design would result in the provision of a habitable rooms on the ground floor with very limited levels of natural lighting, outlook and privacy that would result in a substandard form of living accommodation and reliance upon artificial means of lighting which would fail to satisfy sustainability and energy efficiency objectives and would be to the detriment of the amenity of future occupiers, contrary to Policies DMHB 11 of the Hillingdon Local Plan: Part Two Development Management Policies (2020) and Policies D6 and SI2 of the London Plan (2021). - 3.
+The proposed development by reason of its siting, layout and design would result in the provision of a habitable rooms on the ground floor with very limited levels of natural lighting, outlook and privacy that would result in a substandard form of living accommodation and reliance upon artificial means of lighting which would fail to satisfy sustainability and energy efficiency objectives and would be to the detriment of the amenity of future occupiers, contrary to Policies DMHB 11 of the Hillingdon Local Plan: Part Two Development Management Policies (2020) and Policies D6 and SI2 of the London Plan (2021).